-- 1.4.1 These Requirements take effect on 27 July 2010 and apply to each entity. - 1.4.2 The Requirements apply to 2010/11 other than where indicated to apply for subsequent years (as bolded). - 1.4.3 The entities must comply with these Requirements from, and in respect of, each financial year relevant to a particular review. - (a) For 2010/11, information is to be submitted by 31 August 2010, and incorporate financial information for the year ending 30 June 2009 and estimated actuals for the year ending 30 June 2010, to the extent that records and information have been provided to the entities by participating Councils, and forecasts for each year to 30 June 2013; or, where an entity chooses to set revenues and prices over a longer period, for that period.
-Audited information in respect of 2009/10 is to be provided by 30 September 2010;
+- 1.4.1 These Requirements take effect on 27 July 2010 and apply to each entity. - 1.4.2 The Requirements apply to 2011/12 other than where indicated to apply for subsequent years (as bolded). - 1.4.3 The entities must comply with these Requirements from, and in respect of, each financial year relevant to a particular review. - (a) For 2011/12, information is to be submitted by 31 August 2011, and incorporate audited financial information for the year ending 30 June 2009 and the year ending 30 June 2010, to the extent that records and information have been provided to the entities by participating Councils, and forecasts for each year to 30 June 2014; or, where an entity chooses to set revenues and prices over a longer period, for that period.
+Audited information in respect of 2010/11 is to be provided within two months of audited results being publicly available or as otherwise agreed with the Authority; - 1.4.4 Should an entity materially change prices more frequently, the Authority must be notified and the Authority may initiate further reporting.